CSB-SeongminCheon/Algae_review_test/README.md

 <br>

-2. Find Open Reading Frames and translate using TransDecoder with blastp for orfs selection
+**2. Find Open Reading Frames and translate using TransDecoder with blastp for orfs selection**

 Assembled transcripts were translated with TransDecoder programs and choosing orfs with blastp results.
 For blastp, download and make database file from [Uniprot/Swiss-Prot](https://www.uniprot.org/downloads)